This post may contain affiliate links. These help support this website.

 The Manufacturing Process of Citric Acid

 Once extracted or fermented, the resulting liquid undergoes a purification process to remove impurities and unwanted substances.
 This purification process involves filtration, precipitation, and crystallization techniques to ensure a high-quality citric acid product.
-Impurities such as calcium, oxalate, and iron are removed to enhance the purity of the citric acid.

 After purification, the citric acid solution is concentrated through evaporation to remove excess water content.
 The concentrated solution is then subjected to crystallization, where citric acid crystals start to form.
 These crystals are separated from the remaining liquid through filtration.
 The separated crystals are then washed to eliminate any residual impurities.

 The final step in the manufacturing process involves drying the citric acid crystals to create a powdered form that is easy to handle, store, and use in cleaning applications.
-The crystals are typically dried using hot air, which evaporates the remaining moisture content.
-The resulting citric acid powder is then packaged and ready to be used in a variety of cleaning products.

 As you can see from the steps above, it is better not to try to make your own citric acid.
-It takes many precise steps, and it has a large margin for error.
+It takes many precise steps, and it has a large margin for error. c

 Understanding the pH Levels of Citric Acid